megnergit/Traveling_Salesman_Problem_T1/README.md

 ## Traveling Salesman Problem

-Traveling Salesman Problem (TSP) is to find the shortest route while visiting all the cities that are given.
-Every city has to be visited, but once.
-The salesman will come back to the city he started.
+Traveling Salesman Problem (TSP) is to find the shortest route to visit all the cities that are given.
+Every city has to be visited, but only once.
+The salesman must come back to the city he started.

 ------------------------------------------------------------------
 ## How to run the Demo